Hunstman/Hunstman.github.io/_pages/about.md

 I am working at the [Institut de recherches sur les phénomènes hors équilibre](https://irphe.univ-amu.fr/) the at the [c0pep0d](https://c0pep0d.github.io/) project, under the supervision of Christophe Eloy and Fabien Candelier.
 I am currently investigating the swimming abilities of millimetric-size organisms, and the tracking strategies of the planktonic world.

-I spent 4 months as s visiting PhD at the [Kanso Lab](https://sites.usc.edu/kansolab/), at the University of Souther California, working under the supervision of Eva Kanso with his wonderful group of collaborators.
+I spent 4 months as a visiting PhD student at the [Kanso Lab](https://sites.usc.edu/kansolab/), at the University of Southern California, working under the supervision of Eva Kanso with his wonderful group of collaborators.